jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 A Jamulus Client can connect to a Server on a non-default port by specifying the port as part of the server address.
 A server administrator may want to give users a simple address without the port details, while still serving Jamulus on a non-default port.
 For this case, the port information can be acquired from an SRV record.

-An address given in the Connect window could look like ```jamulus.example.com```.
-If a DNS SRV record is found for this domain, Jamulus Client will try to connect to the Server on the host:port listed in the SRV record, such as ```jamulus.example.com:12345```.
+An address entered in the Connect window could look like ```jamulus.example.com```.
+If an SRV record is found for this DNS domain, Jamulus Client will try to connect to the Server on the host:port listed in the SRV record, such as ```jamulus.example.com:12345```.

 If no SRV records are found on the DNS server, a Client will attempt to connect to the Server as specified in the connection window.